Chemios/chemios/README.md

 ## <a name="contributing"></a> Contributing

+We ❤️  contributors!

-We'd love to have your contributions!
-We are looking in particulary for people to extend the framework to work with more types of laboratory equipment To contribute, fork the repository, make your changes and submit a pull request.
-If those instructions make no sense to you, check out these [instructions](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+We are looking in particular for people to extend the framework to work with more types of laboratory equipment.
+To contribute, fork the repository, make your changes and submit a pull request.
+[This](https://gist.github.com/Chaser324/ce0505fbed06b947d962) is a nice set of instructions on how to do that.
+We'll review the changes and add them to the library.